shipleydm/IS7024_Project/README.md

 ## Requirement 2: View list of trending movies
 ### Scenario
-As a user interested in movies, I want to be able to view list of trending movies.
+As a user interested in movies, I want to be able to view a list of trending movies.

 ### Dependencies
 Trending Movies data is available and accessible.

+### Assumptions
+Names are stated in English.

 ### Examples:

 2.1

->**Given**  trending movies data is available.
+>**Given**  trending movie data is available.
 >
 >**When**  I want to view list of trending movies.
 >
->**Then**  I should receive a atleast result with following attributes.
+>**Then**  I should receive results with attributes similar to the following for each movie.

 - Title       : Bullet Train
 - Language    : en